zephyrproject-rtos/zephyr/boards/arm/stm32373c_eval/doc/stm32373c_eval.rst

 STM32373C-EVAL board includes an ST-LINK/V2-1 embedded debug tool interface.
-At power-on, the board is in firmware-upgrade mode (also called DFU for "Device Firmware Upgrade”), allowing the firmware to be updated through the USB.
+At power-on, the board is in firmware-upgrade mode (also called DFU for "Device Firmware Upgrade"), allowing the firmware to be updated through the USB.
 This interface is supported by the openocd version included in Zephyr SDK.

 Flashing an application to STM32373C-EVAL